mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 But don't think for a second that generators are still somehow "experimental".
 There are a lot of projects used in production codebases that lean on generators heavily.

-I guess the most popular in the React world is [redux-saga](https://redux-saga.js.org/) package, which is a middleware for Redux, allowing you to write side effects code which is extremely readable and extremaly testable at the same time (which doesn't happen that often!).
+I guess the most popular in the React world is [redux-saga](https://redux-saga.js.org/) package, which is a middleware for Redux, allowing you to write side effects code which is extremely readable and extremely testable at the same time (which doesn't happen that often!).

 I hope that those examples convinced you that it is absolutely worth learning generators.
 Are you now excited to study them?
 Let's do it then!

 ## Introduction

 If I was tasked with explaining generators only in one sentence, I would probably write - "it is a syntax sugar for producing iterators".
-Of course this doesn't even come close to covering everthing that generators are and can do.
-Nut it is not very far from the truth.
+Of course this doesn't even come close to covering everything that generators are and can do.
+But it is not very far from the truth.

 Let's take a basic, regular function, simply returning a number: